flammie/flammie.github.io/my-english.markdown

 Another fine xample is Irish u in pub, Dublin or even bus is rather closer to Finnish u than English u in those words.

+## beau etc.

+One thing that I will often miss if not concentrating is the */j/* sound in words like *beautiful*, so it turns out like *bootiful*.
+This sound actually appears a lot more in English than you'd think:

 ## Different words and grammars